Concordium/concordium.github.io/source/shared/net/guides/add-baker-desktop.rst

 ..
 Note::

    A Single-signature account is an account with only one credential holder.
-A Multi-signature account is an account where multiple individuals are credential holders and all credential holders must sign transactions on the account.
+A Multi-signature account is an account where multiple individuals are credential holders and a certain number of credential holders must sign transactions on the account.
 For more information about multi-signature accounts, see :ref:`overview-shared-accounts`.

 Add baker (Single-signature account)
 ====================================